-Let's again start with the corporate MultiVOIP and we will set up the database so that the corporate MultiVOIP can call the remote branch office and the remote branch office can call the corporate MultiVOIP.
+Lets again start with the corporate MultiVOIP and we will set up the database so that the corporate MultiVOIP can call the remote branch office and the remote branch office can call the corporate MultiVOIP.
 To do this, the Phone Directory Database will have two entries for the corporate office and two entries for the Remote Branch Office.
-Extension 101 at the corporate office is tied to voice channel 1.
+Extension 101 at the corporate office is tied to voice channel 1 and extension 102 to channel 2.
 The Description again ties to the type of interface used on the corporate MultiVOIP (FXO).
 The Hunt Group in this situation is set for No Hunt.
-But if you wanted to activate a Hunt Group (if an extension on the MultiVOIP is busy and you wanted to look for another extension), you can assign a hunt group to those extensions.
-So that, if extension 101 is busy, the corporate MultiVOIP would roll over to extension 102.
+But if you wanted to activate a Hunt Group, i.e., if an extension on the MultiVOIP is busy and you wanted to look for another extension, you can assign a hunt group to those extensions.
+So that, say extension 101 is busy, the corporate MultiVOIP would roll over to extension 102.

 Again, the IP Address of the corporate MultiVOIP needs to be added and the port number is 1720.
 This adds phone number 101 of the corporate MultiVOIP to the proprietary data base.
-Now, to add extension 102 to the proprietary database, all you have to do is change the Phone Number and Description to support channel 2 of the corporate MultiVOIP.
+Now, to add extension 102 to the proprietary data base, all you have to do is change the Phone Number and Description to support channel 2 of the corporate MultiVOIP.
 After you have added channel 2, you need to include the two channels at the remote branch office.

-The proprietary data base would then appear as in the following dialog box and when the remote branch office MultiVOIP is turned on, the current data base would be downloaded to the remote branch office MultiVOIP.
+The proprietary data base would then appear as in the following dialog box and when the remote branch office MultiVOIP is turned on, the current data base would be down loaded to the remote branch office MultiVOIP.